robinandeer/robinandeer.github.io/posts/2022-01-14-remix-concepts-in-nextjs.md

 > If you wanna dig deeper into the "remixed" Next.js-version of the developer blog, do check out [the full project repo](https://github.com/robinandeer/remix-concepts-in-nextjs).

 I will keep an eye on Remix for sure.
-They've come a long way but Next.js is still more mature (Fast Refresh), more feature complete (i18n), and more closely tracks the future of React which is why I will probably stick with it for the time being.
+They've come a long way but Next.js is still the more mature option (proven, huge community etc.) and more feature complete (Fast Refresh, i18n) which is why I will probably stick with it for the time being.
 However, I will keep learning and stealing the best Remix ideas to improve my own projects.

 <blockquote className="twitter-tweet"><p lang="en" dir="ltr">Remix started with the hard part (the bridge between the client and server) and is working its way further up and down the stack from there.<a href="https://twitter.com/remix_run?ref_src=twsrc%5Etfw">@remix_run</a> isn&#39;t done, but the hard part is.
 And you can feel it when you&#39;re building/using remix apps.<a href="https://t.co/EYM4eajR41">https://t.co/EYM4eajR41</a></p>&mdash; Kent C. Dodds 💿 (@kentcdodds) <a href="https://twitter.com/kentcdodds/status/1482847024101740547?ref_src=twsrc%5Etfw">January 16, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>